- Route: Rockies

 Health is an incredible blessing.
 This is a seemingly obvious fact, but it has taken me an incredibly long time to realize it.
 Throughout my entire life, I have struggled (as most adolescents do) with self-esteem.
-I’ve spent the majority of my life critiquing my body’s shape, size, and color.
+I’ve spent much of my life critiquing my body’s shape, size, and color.
 These intrinsic habits are difficult to unlearn.
-However, the more I learn about the complex individuals in the world around me, the more I realize how lucky I am to be in my body.
-My body is strong, healthy, and it does exactly what I need it to do quite perfectly.
+However, the more I learn about the complex individuals in the world around me, the more lucky I feel to be in my body.
+My body is strong, healthy, and it does exactly what I need it to do.
 I am able to live in it, strengthen it, and use it to spread hope, knowledge, and charity for the fight against cancer.

 I ride for those who aren’t healthy.
 I ride for those who are trying to get stronger.
 I ride for those who need some hope, or laughter, or light in their lives.